 Egg substitutes are having their moment with bird flu running rampant and driving up the prices of eggs.
-There’s no better time to share some recipes that don’t require an egg or have an easy substitute along with some tricks/tips I’ve learned from my time eating plant based and experimenting with egg replacements.
+There’s no better time to share some egg-free recipes that don’t require an egg or have an easy substitute.
+Along with this, I’ll share some tricks/tips I’ve learned from my time eating plant-based and experimenting with egg replacements.

-Eggs are often used as a binding agent in many recipes and contribute to the moisture in the dish, but they don’t add much else in terms of flavour for most recipes (unless you’re just eating an egg).
-As long as your substitute’s flavour can be masked or used sparingly as well as the moisture levels replaced, these substitutes will work great!
+Eggs are often used as a binding agent in many recipes and contribute to the moisture in the dish.
+However, they don’t add much else in terms of flavour for most recipes (unless you’re just eating an egg).
+When using egg substitutes, keep in mind that some may affect the flavour – so use sparingly or in dishes that will mask the flavour.
+In addition to flavour, ensure the moisture levels are replaced so you don’t end up with a dry or wet dish.

 Here are a few easy substitutes:

-- Gram Flour Egg: Equal parts gram flour (chickpea flour) and water plus a bit of salt creates a sticky, mildly earthy “egg” that works particulairly well in recipes like scones or as an egg coating when breading.
+- Gram Flour Egg: Equal parts gram flour (chickpea flour) and water plus a bit of salt creates a sticky, mildly earthy “egg.”
+This substitute works particularly well in recipes like scones or as an egg coating when breading.

 - 3 tbsp gram flour egg = 1 large egg

-- Chia Seed Egg: Best in sweets that only require one egg such as cookies, but does impart quite a bit of flavour.
+- Chia Seed Egg: Best in sweets that only require one egg, such as cookies.
+It does impart quite a bit of flavour.

 - 2 tsp chia seeds + 3 tbsp water = 1 large egg